5 Things Nobody Tells You About Renovating (Or What I Wish I Knew Before Getting Started)

 3. Get everything in writing (and refer back to it often).

 As a rule of thumb, contractors are not the best at administrative tasks.
-It’s important to get everything in writing when you’re renovating — and keep it all for your records so that you can refer back to it later if there is ever a miscommunication.
+It’s important to get everything in writing when you’re doing a house remodel — and keep it all for your records so that you can refer back to it later if there is ever a miscommunication.

 I learned this lesson the hard way.
 I almost overpaid for my job.
 Put simply, my contractor gave me one figure on the invoice that he gave me when he started my job and then another figure when I asked how much I owed for installments.
 Trusting him, I paid my installments as requested, not even thinking to double-check them against the original invoice.